sdanzig/booksearch/README.md

 # BookSearch Web Application

-This repository contains the UI and server for the BookSearch web application, a platform for searching for books by title or author.
+Welcome to the BookSearch Web Application, where books are more than just dead trees covered in ink!
+This repository contains the UI and server for BookSearch, a platform for searching for books by title or author.

 ## Overview